Production and Product Development

 • Read more about using the Multimedia Tracking Sheet in the Choosing and Using Visual Media for Our Products chapter.

 • Translation and Captions – When a project has a media producer assigned, the content developer will work with them to follow the translation and captioning processes for media within the project.
+The project charter will guide you to what is needed for the product you are engaged with.

 • Most grants will require some specific criteria for the media being used in them.
 For instance, DCYF materials prefer to use media captured in WA State.